 By Sales Director, Andy Hill

-I started day 2 by having breakfast in our hotel with the team, overlooking Canary Wharf – pretty cool, considering it was typically grey day.
+I started day 2 by having breakfast in our hotel with the team, overlooking Canary Wharf – pretty cool, considering it was a typically grey day.
 We headed into the event space, ready for another day of networking, learning… and eating!
 Not quite full after breakfast, I opted for some fresh doughnuts from the Hitachi Capital (UK) stand (they were so good – they made our Top 10 things to do at Live list).

 After a successful workshop on day one at Retail Week Live, I was really looking forward to my Track 2 session on day two.
 Joined by the legend that is Steve Oliver, CEO of musicMagpie, we were set to discuss whether re-commerce is the future of retail.